AeroPress: History

 The AeroPress was invented by retired Stanford engineering lecturer Alan Adler, who had previously patented and sold the Aerobie flying ring in the 1980s.
 Adler began prototyping the AeroPress in his garage in 2004, with the intention of reducing acidity and bitterness in his daily cup of coffee.
-He expressed dissatisfaction with espresso machines, pour-over, and the french press, and wanted greater control over parameters such as brew time, water temperature, and grind size.
+He expressed dissatisfaction with espresso machines, pour-over, and the French press, and wanted greater control over parameters such as brew time, water temperature, and grind size.

 Adler sold the AeroPress through his existing company, Aerobie Inc..
 In 2017, Spin Master purchased the rights to the Aerobie, and the company was renamed to AeroPress, Inc.

 In 2019, they released the AeroPress Go, a travel-sized model with a reduced capacity, smaller accessories which assemble inside of a plastic mug with a lid.

-In August 2021, Canadian holding company Tiny Capital bought a controlling stake in AeroPress Inc. Over the next few years, AeroPress Inc. released several more variants and accessories, including the AeroPress XL (a double-capacity model including a plastic carafe), AeroPress Premium (a higher-end model made of glass and metal), and the AeroPress Go Plus (a redesigned Go with an insulated travel mug), and several clear and colored variants.
+In August 2021, Canadian holding company Tiny Capital bought a controlling stake in AeroPress Inc. Over the next few years, AeroPress Inc. released several more variants and accessories, including the AeroPress XL (a double-capacity model including a plastic carafe), AeroPress Premium and Steel (higher-end models with dual-wall glass and metal chambers), and the AeroPress Go Plus (a redesigned Go with an insulated travel mug), and several clear and colored variants.